QUICK ANSWER

 In plain English, a business opportunity brokerage question may involve the sale, purchase, exchange, leasing, or negotiation of a business enterprise or opportunity, especially when real property interests or brokerage services are involved.

 The exam point is not that every business topic is real estate.
 The exam point is that Florida's real estate license law includes certain business enterprises and business opportunities in the definition of broker activity.
+Practice the full area with the free investments and business brokerage practice questions.

 That is why a question about a laundromat, restaurant, rental list, timeshare resale, or small business location can become a license-law question.